 Because occupations involving physical labor dominate the local economy, Goodman is generally considered to be a blue-collar town.
 42.89% of the Goodman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Goodman is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Goodman who work in teaching (17.43%), sales jobs (12.84%), and maintenance occupations (5.96%).

-As is often the case in a small city, Goodman doesn't have a public transportation system that people use for their commute.
+Goodman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Goodman is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Goodman have a bachelor's degree or advanced degree.